 Decoding Rituals and Symbols of Buddhism

 Fo Guang Shan Hsi Lai Temple, always abuzz with activity, once again graciously welcomes The Guibord Center’s attendees to come and discover more about the signs and symbols of Humanistic Buddhism.
 We have been here before to learn about the Lotus Sutra, a text at the very heart of Buddhism.
-This morning we will learn about Buddhism in action, more than even meditation, we will learn today about how it shapes one’s orientation in and towards the world through its signs and symbols.
+This morning we will learn about Buddhism in action and how it orients one in the world through its signs and symbols.

-The Saturday we arrive, there are other groups forming to participate in monastic retreats, long and short, and meditations.
+The Saturday we arrive there are other groups forming to participate in monastic retreats and meditations.
 A children’s summer camp is in full swing.
-The library is open as is the museum and the hospitality area with volunteers offering tea and explanations to the flood of visitors.
-While we wait for our guide, Guibord Center Advisor and current Director of the Temple, Venerable Mankuang, to complete her other duties, we are encouraged to stroll down the long corridors lined with beautiful carvings and carefully sculpted gardens.
+The library is open as is the museum and the hospitality area.
+Volunteers offer tea and explanations to visitors.
+While we wait for our guide, Venerable Mankwang, to complete her other duties, we are encouraged to stroll down the long corridors lined with beautiful carvings and carefully sculpted gardens.

-Soon a docent gathers us like swarming ducklings in the main square and begins explaining the history of the Temple before our camera crew can even get in place.
+Soon a docent gathers us like swarming ducklings in the main square.
+She begins explaining the history of the Temple before our camera crew can even get in place.
 We try to slow her down but her enthusiasm outpaces our technology.
 And we trail her, cameras rolling, up the tall stairs into the main temple.

 We have come to witness a young nun performing the offering rites for the noonday meal.
 Venerable Mankuang explains the intention behind the garb, the bow, the incense, the instruments, the prayers,.. and we become witness to humility and compassion made manifest carefully, mindfully, before us.
-We hear the ancient tale of a mother monster killing children in order to feed her own, and come to know compassion for her hunger even as we learn how her actions are mediated by strength as well as kindness.
-The morsels of rice set aside are in remembrance of her and all those who are hungry.
+We hear the ancient tale of a ‘ghost’ mother who during the night steals babies to feed her own hungry children.
+The Buddha teaches her to feel compassion for the mothers of those babies, and promises to set aside a portion of his every meal for her children so they will not go hungry.
+Today, the morsels of rice set aside remind us of the story and all those who are hungry.

 Our very capable guide invites questions and our group does not disappoint as we get to a level deeper than the basics.
 Venerable Mankuang has a surprise for us.
 The Abbot himself has offered to meet with us.
 Venerable Hui Dong will share his insights about his faith.
 It is a great honor.